JewelIrvin/-Pewlett-Hackard-Analysis.-/README.md

 <img width="804" alt="Unique_Titles" src="https://user-images.githubusercontent.com/107570913/204696536-f92b2c23-a3f4-4578-984a-ce94f1d68a05.png">

 ### The retiring titles table shows us the amount of the employees that are retirement age that have senior titles.
+I calucted that (57,668/90,398 = 64%) have senior titles.

 <img width="804" alt="Retiring_titles" src="https://user-images.githubusercontent.com/107570913/204696583-fbfd0230-1744-49d1-b865-a2e7cc641e2c.png">